keboola/python-cdc-component/db_components/ex_postgres_cdc/README.md

   tables that match the current configuration.
 For
   example: `ALTER PUBLICATION <publication_name> SET TABLE <tbl1, tbl2, tbl3>.`

+### Publication Names

+Note that each configuration of the connector creates a new publication with a unique name.
+The publication name contains configuration_id and alternatively branch id if it's a branch configuration.
+The publication name is generated as follows:
+- "kbc_publication_{config_id}_prod" for production configuration
+- "kbc_publication_{config_id}_dev_{branch_id}" for branch configuration.

+**NOTE** be careful when running configurations in a Development branch.
+Once the branch is deleted, the assigned publication still exists and it's not deleted automatically.
+It is recommended to clean up any unused dev publications manually or using a script.

+### Performance considerations

+Having multiple publications (connector configurations) can have performance implications.
+Each publication will have its own set of triggers and other replication mechanisms, which can increase the load on the database server.
+However, this can also be beneficial if different publications have different performance requirements or if they need to be replicated to different types of subscribers with different capabilities.

 # Prerequisites

 This connector uses [Debezium connector](https://debezium.io/documentation/reference/stable/connectors/postgresql.html)